sduffy826/SparkiUsingClasses/readme.md

 - Here's a brief overview of includes you should be interested in.
 I encapsulated the classes to expose public methods for dealing with a given area... i.e. any code that wants to find out the distance an obstacle is using the ultrasosnic sensor will do that by calling methods within the ulltrasonicClass.
 The associated .cpp's have implementation of those methods.
   - **sparkiClassCommon.h** has common definitions and global variable definitions; you should be able to control a lot of functionality by just tweaking the 'defines' listed here
   - **determineWorldClass.h** code for managing the robots world, eventually will have map with all the attributes in it
+  - **infraredClass.h** code for working with the infrared sensors; mainly following tape/lines; has routines for centering on tape, determining state changes when following lines (i.e. intersections, drifting, ...)
   - **lightsClass.h** code related to dealing with the light sensors, calibration, sampling, calculating changes etc..
   - **localizationClass.h** code related to localization, has the robots pose and there are a lot of methods here to calculate positioning (more below).
   - **movementsClass.h** code to manage robot movements (forward, backward, turning...), has logic for following walls, adjusting positioning, etc...